Chapter 7:

 On the distant planet of Tsukinara, within the obsidian halls of the dark crystal palace, Prince Tsukio sat upon the throne, his gaze shadowed by a storm of anger and contemplation.
 Beside him stood Princess Tsukina, her presence shrouded in a gentle violet aura that exuded calm—but beneath the surface, her eyes gleamed with cunning resolve.

 “They still don’t know,” the princess whispered, her voice soft, almost like silk brushing the skin.
 “They trust each other… deeply connected.
-But exhaustion will weaken them.
+But exhaustion and doubts will weaken them.
 Aiko is already delicate from her endless training, and Akihiko… he always strives to be strong, but his heart will respond to any doubt cast on her loyalty.”

 A faint, almost poisonous smile curved Tsukina’s lips.
 “And Akihiko?”

-“Then we shatter their bond,” Tsukina said, her violet aura swirling like a silken cloud, both cold and refined.
-“Time will guide us.
-Step by step.
-Whispered doubts in dreams, fleeting suspicions, a sense that something is wrong…”
+“Then we plant the whispers,” Tsukina said, her violet aura swirling like a silken cloud, both cold and refined.
+“Step by step.
+Subtle hints in dreams, fleeting suspicions, a sense that something is off… Let them feel it, not see it.”

 Tsukio’s eyes glimmered with icy determination.
 “Every opportunity is a test.
 If they respond as always, we’ll need stronger methods.
 But for now… subtlety is our ally.”